donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

 General, reusable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines.

+## Benefits

-Reduces code repetition and increases consistently in your pipelines.
+Reduced code repetition
+Faster development
+Pipeline debugging
+increase consistency among projects
+Optimized performance
+Pipelines can be altered and adapted quickly

 ## How it works